'I am very happy to make this website, designed by Liz, official.'

-My name is Liz, and I manage the website.
+My name's Liz, and I manage the website.
 For details of when and why it was created, please see the section about this website.

-ZoŽ has an official Twitter account that she runs with her PA, Vanessa.
-Do feel free to say hello!
+ZoŽ has an official Twitter account, @ZoeWanamaker, that she runs with her PA, Vanessa.
+I tweet at @LizLockhart1985.

 Sam Wanamaker Playhouse:

-You can donate to the Sam Wanamaker Playhouse, and find out more about this project to recreate an indoor Jacobean theatre, on the Shakespeare's Globe website.
+You can donate to the Sam Wanamaker Playhouse, and find out more about this recreation of an indoor Jacobean theatre, on the Shakespeare's Globe website.
 ZoŽ, who is Honorary President of the Globe, talks about the history and significance of the project in a video by the theatre.